ABOUT THE AUTHOR

 Snow Day for Mouse

-My interests include music, reading, and bird watching.
+My interests include music, photography, reading, and bird watching.
 With my background in performing music and in teaching, I enjoy speaking at schools, conferences, festivals, workshops, and libraries.
-I live with my husband in Grants Pass, Oregon.
+I live with my husband and kitty cat in Grants Pass, Oregon.